 - Critical Congenital Heart Disease Screening (CCHD): At your initial postpartum visit, your midwife will provide screening for your newborn.
 The screen uses pulse oximetry, which is a painless light that detects oxygenation levels in your newborn’s hands and feet.
 The testing is designed to detect heart defects to ensure timely adequate care.

-- Filing Birth Certificates with the State of Texas & requesting copies for parents: Part of the details of the birth is to file the birth certificate with the state of Texas.
+- Filing Birth Certificates with the State of Texas: Part of the details of the birth is to file the birth certificate with the state of Texas.
 We take care of that for you.
 Additionally, we find it helpful to go ahead and order a copy for you.
 Parents are always wanting a copy of it but don’t always have the time to take care of it after the baby comes.

 - Initial Lactation Service: FBS is a strong proponent of breastfeeding.
 Knowing that the initial latch that your newborn has can set the course for your breastfeeding experience and, when a good latch, will greatly ease and facilitate the entire experience.
 Your midwife will work to protect and help that initial bonding to establish a great initial lactation experience.
 If you encounter a need for more support, we have many lactation consultants that we can recommend to ensure a healthy start!